ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 >
 > Use the command:
 > ~~~
-> esmvaltool -c user-config.yml recipe_example.yml
+> esmvaltool -c ./path_to_file/user-config.yml ./path_to_file/recipe_example.yml
 > ~~~
 > {: .source}
-> What ...
+>
+> Follow the terminal guiding you through the subprocesses that are running.
+Can you find where the preprocessor and the diagnostic are starting?
+Which one took longer to process?
 {: .challenge}

+Each time you run the ESMValTool, it will produce a new output directory within your specified work directory with the name of the recipe and the tagged runtime.
+This folder should contain four folders:
+- run
+- work
+- preproc
+- plots

 > ## Inspect the output:
-> Now that you have run the esmvaltool command for the first time, please locate your output directory.
+> Now that you have ran the esmvaltool command for the first time, please locate your output directory.
-> Each time you run ESMValTool, it will produce a new output directory with the following format:
-> This directory should contain four folders:
->  run work preproc plots
 > If you’re missing the preproc directory, then your config-user.yml file has the value remove_preproc_dir set to true (this is used to save disk space).
 Please set this value to false and run the recipe again.
 >
+{: .challenge}

+> ## Inspect specific files:
 > Please locate and inspect the following files:
->  Your output plot(s).
+> - Your output plot(s).
->  Your main output log file
+> - Your main output log file.
->  Your settings.yml file
+> - Your settings.yml file.
->  A metadata.yml file
+> - A metadata.yml file.
+> - The diagnostic log file.
 {: .discussion}

-> ## Edit the recipe and run
+> ## Edit the recipe and run again
 > So far, the example recipe has used global volume-weighted ocean temperature.
 Please edit this recipe to investigate one of the following fields:
 > - Land surface average temperature (tsland)
 > - Atmospheric surface average temperature (tas)